ItsAnkitPatel/Technical-Notes/01_Docker_Notes.md

 4. Docker containers are lightweight and share the host resources.
 Making them much better than traditional VMs.
 This efficiency leads to faster application start time and less resources consumption.

-5. **Version Control:** Just like git docker also tracks the application which helps us to move between previous versions if something goes wrong.
+5. **Version Control:** Just like git, docker also tracks the application which helps us to move between previous versions if something goes wrong.

 6. **Scalability**: On the basis of user traffic docker will create copies of our application that will serve the user. <br>
    **Analogy:** Its like having multiple copies of an restaurant menu.
 When restaurant have more customers each menu serves one table.